arturesteves/redes-complexas/README.md

 	Code
 		- data		# Folder where the results of the simulations are saved
-		- networks	# Folder where the generated networks are saved
-		• generate.py   # Generates networks in the networks folder
-		• simulate.py   # Runs the simulation of the algorithm
-		• plot.py 	# Plots the graph of the results of the simulation
-		• info.py 	# Shows the info of a graph in GEXF format
+		- networks	# Folder where the generated networks are saved â€¢ generate.py   # Generates networks in the networks folder â€¢ simulate.py   # Runs the simulation of the algorithm â€¢ plot.py 	# Plots the graph of the results of the simulation â€¢ info.py 	# Shows the info of a graph in GEXF format